javierarboleda/new-york-times-article-search/README.md

 ## Notes

 Only challenges were learning how to use DataBinding, Retrofit, and chasing after multiple bugs!
+I'm still experiencing the occasional erratic behavior with searching and results, so I will still need a bit more time to fix all bugs there.
+But getting good results and performance most of the time.

 ## Open-source libraries used